DickyT/proxmark3-ble/README.md

 Since Proxmark3 do have a hardware reset button, but if you put the whole thing into a case, you cannot touch that button, sometimes Proxmark3 just hangs, you NEED to restart it.

 I added a transitor (S8050) with a resistor (3.3k) to the power cable, so we can always reset our Proxmark with Raspberri Pi's GPIO pin.

+### Pi Sugar

+I also use [PiSugar](https://www.amazon.com/Pisugar-Portable-Lithium-Raspberry-Accessories/dp/B07RC649ZC/ref=sr_1_3?keywords=pisugar&qid=1573386825&sr=8-3) as a power supply to the whole system.

+But the price now is unreasonable high, I purchased my PiSugar 1200mAh for only $10, so you can skip this part, of use your prefer way to power up your own hardware, my software does not interact with power supply system, so do it your way!